gallolabs/logger/README.md

 - [x] Error handler
 - [x] Idle wait method
 - [ ] Move filter (level) logic to logger ?
 Create intermediate handler ?
 Create a mapping filter<->handler with potentially advanced filters (on metadata etc) ?
+- [ ] Reduce complexity as remote-ee with only 1 root instance and others child instances, and change onError by events ?

 ```typescript